 Paste the connection string copied from the previous step to a terminal window on a Mac OS X or Linux system, and then press Enter to connect to the console.

-If you are not using the default SSH key or ssh-agent, you can modify the serial console connection string to include the identity file flag, -i, to specify the SSH key to use.
+, to specify the SSH key to use.
 You must specify this for both the SSH connection and the SSH ProxyCommand, as shown in the following line:

 ssh -i /<path>/<ssh_key> -o ProxyCommand='ssh -i /<path>/<ssh_key> -W %h:%p -p 443...